-Jasmine recently returned home.
-She was a full-time traveler for 2 years, after which she spent 7 months back in the UK saving up for her latest trip around India where she completed her yoga teacher training course.
+Jasmine was a full-time traveler for 2 years, after which she spent 7 months back in the UK saving up for her trip around India where she completed her yoga teacher training course.
+Next up was a year in England furthering her yoga teacher training and career and now she’s on a trip around South America!
 As a coeliac and vegetarian she doesn’t let gluten get in the way of her desire to explore.
 Join “Coeliac on the Road” and be inspired to view gluten free travel as a pleasure, not a burden.

 I’ve always loved travel.
 Being coeliac won’t stop me from exploring the world and experiencing different ways of living.
-I’ve been travelling full-time since I finished university in June 2014 and have recently returned home to ground myself.
+I’ve been all over the world.
 The possibilities are endless and I’m so grateful that I was diagnosed so that I could identify the problem and cut out gluten to go onto lead a healthy life that enables me to go on countless adventures.